manoabookswap/manoabookswap.github.io/index.md

 The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
 Because they are located in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
 (Meteor automatically loads all files into the client that are located in the client/ directory).

-Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
-However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
-To accomplish this, the [router](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/client/router.js) uses "triggers" to add an remove the appropriate classes from the body element when a page is visited and then left by the user.

 ## Routing

 For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).

 Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

-BowFolios defines the following routes:

-  * The `/` route goes to the public landing page.
-  * The `/directory` route goes to the public directory page.
-  * The `/<user>/profile` route goes to the profile page associated with `<user>`, which is the UH account name.
-  * The `/<user>/filter` route goes to the filter page associated with `<user>`, which is the UH account name.

 ## Authentication